sayaliwalke30/Hadoop-Mapreduce/Readme.md

-## Data analysis on Big data with single node hadoop cluster
+## Data Analysis on Big Data demonstatred using single node hadoop cluster
 #### I have created a single node hadoop cluster on virtual machine and performed all the map reduce on it

 ### /**